 Power Forward Qualities

 A power forward is usually larger in size with considerable strength but is also a skilled player.
-Because of their large frames, power forwards are usually physical and fight aggressively for the puck against the boards.
+Due to their large frames, power forwards are usually physical and fight aggressively for the puck against the boards.
 This can sometimes result in them getting into fights with other players.
-Although known for their physicality, power forwards also have the ability to shoot accurately on the goal if needed.
+Although known for their physicality, power forwards should also have the ability to shoot accurately on the goal if needed.

 Along with their ability to shoot and battle with defenders, power forwards also exhibit impressive stick and skating skills.
 They use their mix of skills to their advantage, making it difficult for defenders to take the puck away from them.
 It allows them to move through a defense to either score or create scoring opportunities for their teammates.